mmccoyd/hillside_amoeba_choc14/wiki/Design Choices.md

 # Design choices

+## No allocated screw recess

+There isn't much material under the top and bottom edges.
+So recessing that edge for a screw leaves an unsupported screw hole.

 ## Panel is 6 columns x 4 rows, matching each board half

 Hand wiring is easier with the panel layout and spacing